How we detect and prevent fraud happening.

 More information about fraud, bribery and corruption can be found at www.nhsbsa.nhs.uk/fraud

 The South Central Ambulance Service NHS Foundation Trust is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds in order to detect and prevent fraud.
+The Trust may share information provided to it with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.

-The Audit Commission currently requires us to participate in a data matching exercise to assist in the prevention and detection of Fraud.
-We are required to provide particular sets of data to the Audit Commission for matching each exercise, and these are set out in the Audit Commissions Handbooks.
+The Trust participates in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
+We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed here.